 - Fundamentals of testing

 In addition, the employer set project will test you on a host of skills including:

 - Carrying out primary research

-The specialism part of the qualification covers content which aligns with industry specific skills or directly relevant content for your chosen occupation.
-The third section of the course is an “Industry Placement” which gives you valuable work experience and also has a work related project attached to it.
-In addition, there are a host of other elements such as preparation for work, T-Level specific tutoring and careers advice and guidance to make a relevant and substantial study programme.
+The specialism part of the qualification covers content which aligns with industry-specific skills or directly relevant content for your chosen occupation.
+The third section of the course is an “Industry Placement” which gives you valuable work experience and has a work-related project attached to it.
+In addition, there are a host of other elements such as preparation for work, T-Level specific tutoring and career advice and guidance to make a relevant and substantial study programme.

-The specialist elements of digital will cover through developing your skills:-
+The specialist elements of digital will be covered through developing your skills:-

 - Source, organise and format data securely in a relevant way for analysis

 - Analyse structured and unstructured data to support business outcomes

 - Interpret data and communicate a result appropriate to the audience

 - Can apply legal, ethical and professional principles when manipulating data